Building capacity through partnerships

 Jen Dyer, International Mixed Ability Sport (IMAS).
 IMAS is a Community Interest Company developing and promoting local, national and international projects delivering social inclusion and education through sport.
 Jen worked with her University partner to review IMAS’s business plan with a view to expanding their business model in to new areas of sport.

-We are now expanding the PIP programme and recruiting new partners from across the University.
-Third Sector Organisations and schools.
+We are now expanding the PIP programme and recruiting new partners from across the University, Third Sector Organisations and Schools.
 You can register to take part in the scheme here.
-We are accepting registrations now for the next round of the PIP programme.
-The next round of programme induction and partnership matching will take place later in the year.
-We will contact you with details closer to the time of the scheduled workshops.
+The deadline for this round of applications is Monday 23rd October.
 If you have any questions about PIP contact Amanda Jackson on 0113 343 4073 or firstname.lastname@example.org.